nuaays/k8s-vbox/README.md

-Currently facing this [issue](https://github.com/kubernetes/kubernetes/issues/43808) with #kubernetes 1.6
+Switched to kubeadm 1.6.1 (unstable) due to [issue](https://github.com/kubernetes/kubernetes/issues/43808) with #kubernetes 1.6.1

 # K8s cluster on vbox
 Here is a simple [Vagrant](https://www.vagrantup.com) setup instantiating a [kubernetes](https://kubernetes.io) cluster.
 The instance features three VMs (one master, two nodes) and a [flannel](https://coreos.com/flannel/docs/latest/) overlay network.
 To setup the k8s instance simply execute: